Estimated reading time: 30 minute(s)

 Why am I NOT losing weight?

 It’s important to recognize the faulty dietary advice which has been uninformed to us over the last four decades and that these recommendations haven’t been based on scientific fact, leading us to make mistakes in our pursuit of weight loss.

 Our bodies require more nutrients than just calories; we must provide it with the right balance of proteins, fats, vitamins, and minerals in order to achieve good health.

 We must look beyond calories for metabolic health and lasting weight loss.

-Feeling positive, confident and stylish are all within your power
+Feeling optimistic, confident and stylish are all within your power

 I believe with knowledge comes power, my role is to teach people to learn about nutrition which creates motivation, willpower and determination to go beyond achieving their ideal weight, which gives them space and freedom to make healthy food choices every day and discover their own world to unleash the version of themselves they gave up on.

-After reading and listening to what you have discovered about how your food choices are influencing your future metabolic health, do you feel inspired and ready for action?
+Do you feel inspired and ready for action after reading and listening to what you have discovered about how your food choices influence your future metabolic health?

-What could I achieve that I can’t do now?
+What could I achieve after losing weight that I can’t do now?

 I ask you, are you done with trying to work out WHY you can’t lose weight and are ready to master self-control once and for all?
 Yes?
-Apply to join The Metabolic Health Club – CLICK HERE
+Let me help you – CLICK HERE